 Some IRS audits are routine.
 The IRS just sends you a letter asking you to provide more information or documentation to support the tax credits or deductions you claimed on your tax return.
 In this case, if you feel comfortable responding to the request or can hand off the correspondence to your accountant to deal with, an attorney isn’t necessary.

-1. Are you being audited by the IRS?
-In this case, you may need legal representation.
-The job of a tax attorney in this situation is to help you negotiate a settlement with the IRS.
+However, if you’ve already gone through an audit but disagree with the auditor’s decision, you have the option to appeal.
+In that case, you need legal representation.
+The job of a tax attorney in this situation may be to represent you in tax court or help you negotiate a settlement with the IRS.
 In other words, they can help you settle your debt for less.
-This can be done in many ways, including an offer in compromise, penalty abatement, or installment agreement.
-Be aware that offers in compromise are VERY rarely accepted by the IRS.
-You need to have a really good hardship story and show that you have absolutely no money and very little assets.
+You can do that in two ways: an offer in compromise or penalty abatement.
+Just be aware that the IRS rarely accepts offers in compromise.
+You need to have a really good hardship story and show you have absolutely no money and very few assets.

 If you simply need to arrange a payment plan with the IRS, you don’t need a tax attorney to handle that for you.
 You can set up an installment agreement on your own online or with the help of your CPA.

 Pro Tip: If you do your taxes through H&R Block Advisors, you’ll receive what they call the Peace of Mind® Extended Service Plan.
 If you ever get audited by the IRS, they will represent you through the entire process.

 Criminal charges make for a dire situation — one that you don’t want to handle on your own.
 The IRS doesn’t pursue criminal charges for honest mistakes.
 They reserve these for people who willfully evade their tax obligations by choosing not to file tax returns, concealing taxable income, or claiming fraudulent deduction and credits.